Delta Kappa Gamma World Fellowships

 Application Process

-Applicants are responsible for ensuring that their referees email the completed DKG Letter of Reference forms directly to graduate.awards@utoronto.ca by the application deadline.
-Incomplete applications or late materials will not be considered.
+Applicants are responsible for ensuring that their referees email the completed DKG Letter of Reference Form directly to graduate.awards@utoronto.ca by 4:30 pm on Monday, November 25, 2024 (which is 1 week earlier than the applicants’ submission deadline).

 Application Package